The most popular student travel destinations for South African students

 - Fares are subject to flight and fare class availability

-Now that you are equipped with all this information on student flights and travelling tips, hopefully the next few years of student-life would be filled with plenty of travelling adventures and a lifetime of memories.
+Now that you are equipped with all the right information on student flights and travelling tips, hopefully the next few years of student life will be filled with plenty of travelling adventures and a lifetime of memories.

-Be sure to stay connected to the Travelstart flight special page in order to find the best deals.
+Be sure to stay connected to the Travelstart flight specials page in order to find the best offers,